crowdhackathon-tourism/2plus2_tourme/README.md

 -- java-rest is a typical Maven project, it can be deployed on any Java application server MySQL settings should be configured in tourme-app/src/main/webapp/WEB-INF/spring/root-context.xml

+Wordpress admin username: tourme,  password: t0urm3, url: tourme.gr/tourme/wp-admin

+In order to run the WordPress Frontent on mobile emulator, uncomment the respective lines in tourme-wp/.htaccess